d12frosted/elpa-mirror/stable-melpa/elixir-ts-mode-readme.txt

 * Indent

-elixir-ts-mode tries to replicate the indentation provided by mix format, but will come with some minor differences.
+`elixir-ts-mode' tries to replicate the indentation provided by mix format, but will come with some minor differences.

 * IMenu